grompe/BTWTweak/patcher/readme.txt

   repeatedly disconnecting and connecting in dangerous situations.
   Make sure to disconnect only when safe from now on.

+- Changed dynamite to be lit with hold and thrown with release of a button.
+  This makes throwing dynamite more precise and much more fun!
+  This feature is dedicated to the good old Blood 3D game.

 v0.9i

 - Restored the ability of Glass Block to contain piston packing.